lamini-ai/lamini-ai.github.io/docs/installer.md

 Woo, congrats and welcome to the herd!!

 Start Lamini with `$ ./build-lamini-installer/lamini-installer/lamini-up`.
-We reccomend running this inside a [screen](https://en.wikipedia.org/wiki/GNU_Screen) or [tmux](https://en.wikipedia.org/wiki/Tmux) for ease of use to be able to view detailed logs.
+We recommend running this inside a [screen](https://en.wikipedia.org/wiki/GNU_Screen) or [tmux](https://en.wikipedia.org/wiki/Tmux) for ease of use to be able to view detailed logs.